01-edu/public/subjects/cybersecurity/image-inspector/audit/README.md

 $> image-inspector -s -o hidden_data.txt image-example1.jpeg
 ```

-###### Does the output correctly detect and extract any hidden PGP keys or other concealed information within the image?
+###### Does the output correctly detect and extract any hidden PGP keys within the image?

 ###### Is the output stored in the file specified in the output parameter?

 ##### Testing with Images

 **You will be provided with an example image to test the students tool.
 Feel free to test with other images.**
 The example image attached:
 [image-example1.jpeg](resources/image-example1.jpeg)
 [image-example2.jpeg](resources/image-example2.jpeg)
 [image-example3.jpeg](resources/image-example3.jpeg)